MrunalThaware/open-ios/README.md

 once you are done with all of the initial configuration you can proceed with following Guide

-The SDK is logically devided into 3 modules/layers or interfacing classes
+The SDK is logically divided into 3 modules/layers or interfacing classes
  * CTSAuthLayer - handles all of the user creation related tasks .
  * CTSProfileLayer - handles all of the user profile related tasks .
  * CTSPaymentLayer - handles all of the payment related tasks .